Owned By: (Private)

 This shipyard, which was active from 1701 to 1848, is named for the building that was used as a garrison house, or “block house” during King Philip’s War.
 It was located at the elbow, just above The Rapids on the North River.
 William James was probably the first shipbuilder here (c.
 1701), followed by his son, also William.
 Jotham Tilden later partnered with James to build ships here.
 His brother Luther Tilden was also involved.
 James, George and David Torrey followed in 1806.
 A plaque marks the shipyard site.
-Historic site – no public access.
+This is a historic site, with no public access, but you can see the site obliquely from the boathouse at the Norris Reservation.
+You can also view it from the water.

 When the Europeans first came to the South Shore in the 1620s, the local aboriginal tribes had just endured a plague of smallpox.
 Their populations were low.
 Also they did not conceive of land rights the same way that the Europeans did.
 So even though there are deeds signing over the rights to a lot of land to the colonists, it is likely that the native tribes thought they were giving the colonists the rights to USE the land, not to OWN it exclusively.

 A Colonial army was assembled – 1,000 militia men and 150 native allies.
 27 men from Scituate joined the militia, to meet the colony quota of 158 men.
 Led by Governor Josiah Winslow and General James Cudworth, they attacked the Narragansetts in November 1675, burning villages throughout Rhode Island.
-The tribes fought back, burning towns such as Providence as they went.
+The tribes fought back, burning towns such as Providence.
 More than half of New England’s towns were attacked.
-12 towns in the Plymouth and Rhode Island colonies were destroyed, with many more damaged.
+Twelve towns in the Plymouth and Rhode Island colonies were destroyed, with many more damaged.
 The colonial economy was nearly ruined, and one-tenth of the men eligible for military service (age 16-60) were killed.
 Ultimately the colonists prevailed, and the Wampanoag and Narragansett tribes were nearly destroyed.

 Here’s how it played out locally: King Philip had made raids on Weymouth, Middleborough, and Bridgewater.
 Because of this, in Scituate, a watch with “fixed armes and suitable ammunition” had been set up with the youths and older men who remained in town.
 Additional militia were ordered up, and so 50 more Scituate men went off to fight.